Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Lupines

 Lupines will grow in either full sun or partial shade.
 When grown in partial shade, they don’t flower as well.
 They are a little fussy about soil.
-They need well-draining soil because their long taproot makes them subject to root rot if the soil does not drain.
+It has to be slightly acidic, pH 5.8 - pH 6.2.
+They need well-drained soil because their long taproot makes them subject to root rot if the soil does not drain.
 Avoid planting them in clay.
 They prefer loam but will also grow in sandy or rocky soil.

 When you first plant them, make sure that your plants are getting at least 1 inch of water each week.
 A thick layer of mulch will help keep the soil moist and discourage weeds which will compete with your plants for sunlight, water and nutrients.
 Once established though, lupines are pretty drought tolerant.